ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 ## Tips & Tricks
 ### Migrating to a different VCS provider
-Simply change the `Hostname` address to you new VCS provider (assuming that you only changed the provider), and append a second `Host` block to your new provider.
+Simply change the `Hostname` address to you new VCS provider (assuming that you only changed the provider), and append a second `Host` block for your new provider.

 All the old repositories will point to the new VCS provider, and new repositories will work as expected.